 The evidence comes from the 2019 Canadian Stroke Best Practice Guidelines1 and the 2014 Cochrane review2.

-It is because the affected brain stops sending electric signals to the affected arm.
+The affected neurons stop sending electric signals to the affected arm.
 This arm does not recover its function due to lack of stimulation.

-As a result, the surviving neurons release a special protein.
+As a result, the surviving neurons release a unique protein.
 Researchers call it the “Brain-Derived Neurotrophic Factor” (BDNF).
 This protein promotes the growth of new dendrites and synapses3.